Year 6 Maths Curriculum Toolkit: Planning & Resources

 Download Free Now!

-Understanding the changes from Year 5 Maths to Year 6 Maths
+Understanding the changes in Key Stage 2 Maths from Year 5 to Year 6

-If your Year 6 ever finds maths overwhelming, just take a break from the school work and try to come at it from a different angle.
-Maths games are brilliant for such times.
-We’ve got several articles sharing all our best fun maths games, including KS2 maths games, KS1 maths games and KS3 maths games for all maths topics and a set of 35 times tables games you’ll want to bookmark whichever year group you teach!
+Here are several articles sharing our best fun maths games, including KS2 maths games, KS1 maths games and KS3 maths games for all maths topics, including multiplication and division, and addition and subtraction, and a set of 35 times tables games you’ll want to bookmark whichever year group you teach!

 Number and Place Value in Year 6 Maths

-In Year 6 number and place value simply extends the learning earlier down in the school.
-Numbers get bigger – from two-digit numbers all the way up to 10 million and smaller – to thousandths of a decimal place; children are expected to be confident both in saying them out loud and in writing them down.
+In Year 6, number and place value simply extends the learning earlier down in the school.
+Numbers get bigger – from two-digit numbers all the way up to 10 million and smaller – to thousandths of a decimal place.
+In Year 6, children will be expected to read, write, order, compare and round numbers up to 10,000,000.

-One of the best tools for securing the concept of place value is this place value grid which is a cinch to make at home.
+If you run into any challenges, one of the best tools for securing the concept of place value is this place value grid which is a cinch to make.
 Or you can try out these place value games and activities.

 Addition, Subtraction, Multiplication and Division in Year 6 Maths

-In Year 6 maths the four operations – addition, subtraction, multiplication and division – are taught together rather than in pairs.
+In Year 6, the four operations – addition, subtraction, multiplication and division – are taught together rather than in pairs.
 It is assumed by now that children understand the commutativity principle and that division is the opposite of multiplication and, subtraction is the opposite of addition.

 Year 6 children learn about and use common factors, common multiples, and prime numbers as well as indices.
-You will probably notice that your child’s mental calculations improve quite significantly during and they are able to perform much more complex maths in their heads.
+In Year 6, pupils’ mental calculations improve quite significantly and they will need to perform much more complex maths in their heads.

-One of the greatest challenges in this topic is likely to be Year 6 long division which is why we created this guide for parents and kids on short and long division.
+One of the greatest challenges in this topic is likely to be Year 6 long division, to help you navigate this strand of division, you can use this guide on short and long division.

 Here’s a snapshot of what’s involved…

-Different division questions call for different methods of division to solve them, but here is a quick and easy guide to show which method your child should use and when:
+Different division questions call for different methods of division to solve them, but here is a quick and easy guide to show which method a pupil should use and when:

 • Chunking is best for smaller numbers and arithmetic.